| Note: Spellings are as they appear in the

 was a widow of the late Levi W. Nichol, who resided on the old David Roblin

 farm, Deseronto road and died some six years ago.
-After her husband’s death Mrs. Nichol
+After her husband’s death Mrs. Nichol removed

-retired life.
-Two sons and a daughter
+life.
+Two sons and a daughter survive

-survive here.
-Edith, the daughter is
+here.
+Edith, the daughter is now

-now confined to the house by illness.
+confined to the house by illness.
+One

-Chatham, and the other, Douglas, is off in the western States.
+the other, Douglas, is off in the western States.
 Mrs. Levi W.

 Nichols - Died, after a brief illness, at Napanee on Feb.
 25th, Priscilla